- Growing Our Economy and Creating Jobs

-A Better Plan for the Environment
+A Real Plan for the Environment

 Conservatives care about our air quality, fresh water, wild salmon and the state of our oceans.
-I am a strong supporter of the role of our Coast Guard in helping protect our marine environment.

 Canada already has world leading environmental laws and industry regulation.
 We can do even better.
 I will work within the Conservative Party to reflect a balanced approach, which I believe is supported by a majority of Canadians who want responsible resource development and world-class environmental regulation.

-Social and Economic Infrastructure
+Building Social and Economic Infrastructure

-I grew up in the mid-Island and saw firsthand the boom and bust some of our communities experienced, including the recession in the 1980’s, and the effects it had on friends and family.
+I grew up in the Mid-Island and saw firsthand the boom and bust some of our communities experienced, including the recession in the 1980’s, and the effects it had on friends and family.
 If elected, I will work tirelessly to deliver federal government funding to support social and economic infrastructure in our communities.